 By the mid-1960s there were so many babies available for adoption that couples seeking to adopt had plenty of choice.
 Girls were more popular than boys, and newborns were preferred.

 Some children were harder to place than others.
-A social worker recalled, ‘It was mostly race, or any physical deformity, such as cleft palate … nobody wanted them [non-European children, or those with disabilities] when you could have perfect white babies of whatever sex you chose.’3 The head of Child Welfare believed that the surplus of babies could last until the 1980s.
+A social worker recalled, ‘It was mostly race, or any physical deformity, such as cleft palate … nobody wanted them when you could have perfect white babies of whatever sex you chose.’4 The head of Child Welfare believed that the surplus of babies could last until the 1980s.

 Before the 1970s few young women knew much about sex and reproduction, let alone contraception.
 The first Family Planning clinic opened in 1953, but until the 1970s women wanting contraception had to give their fiancé’s name and the date of the intended marriage.
 Between 1954 and 1977 it was illegal to sell contraceptives to anyone under 16 years of age.
 It was illegal to even discuss contraception with under-16-year-olds until 1989.

 Many young pregnant women left town to hide their condition, which was seen as bringing shame on themselves and their families.
 Some stayed in a home run by a charity, which sometimes also ran an adoption agency.
 Others stayed with families as live-in, unpaid houseworkers.
-They would return home after the child had been born and adopted out, and the pregnancy could remain a secret.
+They returned home after the child had been born and adopted out, and the pregnancy remained a secret.

 Many single women who became pregnant were made to leave their homes before the baby was born.
 One woman recalled, ‘I remember my parents saying, “We’ve made a name and a place for ourselves in this town and we’re not going to have it spoilt by you, you’ll have to go away.”
 But they wanted to do what they thought was best for me too.
 They genuinely believed that if the baby was adopted out and I never saw it I could come back and start life again.’1